Algorithms¶

 A parallel implementation of

-that accepts generalized ranges and projections.Effective call signature:
+std::inclusive_scanthat accepts generalized ranges and projections.Effective call signature:

 template <std::random_access_iterator I, std::sized_sentinel_for<I> S, std::random_access_iterator O, class Proj = std::identity, indirectly_scannable<O, projected<I, Proj>> Bop > void scan(I beg, S end, O out, std::iter_difference_t<I> n, Bop bop, Proj proj = {});